Achievable logoAchievable logo

 Reasoning with slope fields

-You may be shown a slope field and asked to identify the matching equation.
-The choices could be differential equations or specific solutions.
+Sometimes you’ll be given a slope field and asked to identify the matching equation.
+The answer choices might be differential equations or specific solutions.

-If the answer choices are specific solutions of the form y=f(x), the slope field will resemble the family of curves f(x)+C. But if it’s not immediately obvious which is the correct solution curve, differentiating each function can help you match the slopes to the slope field.
+If the answer choices are specific solutions of the form y=f(x), the slope field will resemble the family of curves f(x)+C. But if it’s not immediately clear which curve fits, differentiate each candidate y=f(x) to get y′, then compare those slopes to the slope field.

 Match the differential equation to the slope field shown.